-The Board approved the following policy after reviewing a paper entitled "Engagement in Poverty Reduction Strategies" at its Annual Session in 2006.
-96
+The Board reviewed the paper entitled "Engagement in Poverty Reduction Strategies" 83 at its Annual Session in 2006.

-- 71. The Board recommended that WFP: - i) engage with national authorities in the Poverty Reduction Strategy process in partnership with FAO, IFAD, the United Nations country teams and other development partners to ensure due attention to food insecurity and hunger in the short, medium and long term; - ii) integrate into PRRO and development project reports information on how they contribute to national poverty reduction strategies; - iii) prepare detailed guidance on WFP's engagement in national poverty reduction strategy processes; and - iv) consider how best to build national governments and WFP staff capacity, in line with WFP's mandate and Strategic Objectives, and taking account of competing resource needs and operational priorities.
+101. The Board recommended that:

+i) WFP engage with national authorities in the Poverty Reduction Strategy process in partnership with FAO, IFAD, the United Nations country teams and other development partners to ensure due attention to food insecurity and hunger in the short, medium and long term;